Nova-Redd/Digital-Triplet/README.md

 ### Using Python's face-recognition library
 This was the easiest and most accurate.
 And why not, its basically recognition through comparison.
 Locate a face from the camera feed, compare it with saved images, and boom!
 Match found! or no boom😶if unauthorized
 #### Challenges
+Every authorized user has a folder with their image.
+When the program runs, it processes all the images in all the folders, opens the camera and compares the face from the feed with the known faces trying to find a match.
+As the number of authorized users increases, so does the number of images to be processed.
+This means more processing time and it becomes increasingly difficult for the program to work in real time.